 Tag Archives: beer

-The best beer halls in Munich where to drink beer
+The best beer halls in Munich for drinking beer

-The best breweries in Munich.
-Homeland of the Oktoberfest, in Munich beer is a real cult.
-Here you can find some of the oldest and most famous breweries in the world, such as Hofbräu, Löwenbräu and Paulaner.
-Here is our detailed guide to the best beer gardens in Munich where to drink authentic Bavarian beer!
+The best beer halls in Munich.
+Home of the Oktoberfest, beer is a true cult in Munich.
+Here you can find some of the oldest and most famous breweries in the world, such as Hofbräu, Löwenbräu, and Paulaner.
+Here's our detailed guide to the best beer halls and beer gardens in Munich where you can drink authentic Bavarian beer!

 Nurnberger Bratwurst glokl fb_icon_tiny

-This lovely beer garden offers some good beers on tap, including Augustiner Helles , König Ludwig Dunkel and Tucher Hefeweißbier .
+This charming beer garden offers some good beers on tap, including Augustiner Helles , König Ludwig Dunkel , and Tucher Hefeweißbier .

 Wirtshaus Ayingers am Platzl fb_icon_tiny